wdmnybcouncil/national-youth-bike-council/README.md

 ## About the Project

 **National Youth Bike Council** aims to provide an active learning space for young cyclists to boost youth voice in the bicycle industry through peer leadership.
-The organization already has a multipage [website](https://www.nybcouncil.com/) made using Wix but is looking to set up a new website using a Content Management System (CMS).
+The organization already has a multipage [website](https://www.nybcouncil.com/) but is looking to set up a new website using a Content Management System (CMS).
 The ask is to create a simple web design along with flexible & organized interface to manage the content.

 ## Features of the App